Project: Research Evaluation and Epistemic Change

 • the development of three innovations

-• in three different fields with different research practices
+• three different fields with field-specific internal evaluation systems

-• in three countries with different national governance and evaluation systems
+• three countries with different national evaluation systems

 The empirical investigation combines: